databricks/spark-xml/README.md

 When reading files the API accepts several options:
 * `path`: location of files.
 Similar to Spark can accept standard Hadoop globbing expressions.
 * `rootTag`: **This is a necessary option.** The root tag of your xml files to treat as a row.
 For example, in this xml `<books> <book><book> ...</books>`, the appropriate value would be `book`.
-* `samplingRatio`: Sampling ratio for infering schema.
-For now, this always tries to infer schema.
-Possible types are only `StructType`, `ArrayType`, `StringType`, `LongType`, `DoubleType` and `NullType`, unless user provides a schema for this.
+* `samplingRatio`: Sampling ratio for inferring schema (0.0 ~ 1).
+Default is 1.
+Possible types are `StructType`, `ArrayType`, `StringType`, `LongType`, `DoubleType` and `NullType`, unless user provides a schema for this.
-* `includeAttributeFlag` : Whether you want to include tags of elements as fields or not. **This is under development.
-For now, always includes tags**
+* `excludeAttributeFlag` : Whether you want to exclude tags of elements as fields or not.
+Default is false.
-* `treatEmptyValuesAsNulls` : Whether you want to treat whitespaces as a null value. **This is under development.**
+* `treatEmptyValuesAsNulls` : Whether you want to treat whitespaces as a null value.
+Default is false.
 * `mode`: determines the parsing mode. **This is under development.**
 * `charset`: defaults to 'UTF-8' but can be set to other valid charset names. **This is under development.
 For now, UTF-8 is only supported by default.**